s-bishnoi/shubham-bishnoi/projects/README.md

 [<img src="./ExperimentalDesign/netflix.png" width="400"/>](./ExperimentalDesign/)

-[Link](./ExperimentalDesign/) The project is on experimenting with different features of the online streaming service to reduce the average browsing time.
+[Link](./ExperimentalDesign/) This project experiments with different features of an online streaming service to reduce the average browsing time.

 -------------------------------------